 Strategic Communications Manager

 A Strategic Communications Manager operates in close communication with all senior managers ensuring that all company marketing material clearly communicates their brand.
 This person understands all corporate goals and incorporates those into the marketing strategy.
 Some of the responsibilities are:

-According to the Bureau of Labor Statistics, a strategic communications manager position is likely to grow at a rate of about 6% which is as fast as the national average.
-The median salary for this position is $65,199.
-This position functions like a jack of all trades as you are dealing with internal and external marketing.
+According to Payscale.com, strategic communications manager positions are likely to increase as the need for qualified marketing personnel are needed.
+The median salary for this position is $66,384.
+This position functions as a jack of all trades as you are dealing with internal and external marketing.
 You need to communicate with staff and the public as well as work in close proximity to the big boss.
 You will definitely want to feel comfortable with people but extroversion is not necessary.
 Rather, it is more important that you remain candid and balanced.
 The ability to handle stress while “multi-tasking” is a must.
 Marketing managers earn upwards of $158,280 annually, according to the BLS.

 Writers develop content for every type of media.
 This person has excellent researching skills and is like a chameleon with their writing- able to write content for any type of media, brand, and style.
 A writer’s job duties include but aren’t limited to:

-The Bureau of Labor Statistics predicts a 0% increase in demand for writers and authors between 2018 and 2028, but there is not enough information about content creators.
-The median salary for a writer/author as of 2018 was $62,170.
+The Bureau of Labor Statistics predicts a 4% increase in demand for writers and authors between 2022 and 2032.
+The median salary for a writer/author as of 2022 was $73,150.
 Introverts rejoice this is a job for you.
-Extroverts you could do it too but you probably won’t like it very much.
+Extroverts could do it too but you probably won’t like it very much.
 Think long hours sitting by yourself writing and refining content.
 You will need to be able to communicate with other creative professionals.